 - (1) Parties are authorized to serve documents under Fed.
 R. Civ.
-P. 5(b)(2)(E) through the court's transmission facilities, subject to the electronic filing procedures, which may be revised from time to time. - (2) Electronic transmission of the notice of electronic filing constitutes service orof notice of the filed document on any person who is a registered participant in the electronic case filing system, except for service under Fed.
+P. 5(b)(2)(E) through the court's transmission facilities, subject to the electronic filing procedures, which may be revised from time to time. - (2) Electronic transmission of the notice of electronic filing constitutes service of notice of the filed document on any person who is a registered participant in the electronic case filing system, except for service under Fed.
 R. Bankr.
 P. 7004, and for other exceptions in accordance with the Federal Rules of Bankruptcy Procedure and the Local Rules. - (3) Generally, only attorneys and trustees are registered participants in the electronic case filing system.
-The notice of electronic filing is sent electronically to: - (A) All registered participants in the system who have entered an appearance in the particular case or proceeding by filing a document or requesting notice in the case: - (B) The case trustee in cases (but not in adversary proceedings); and,
+The notice of electronic filing is sent electronically to:

-- (C) The United States Trustee in cases (but not in adversary proceedings). - (4) Service or notice on an attorney does not constitute service on a client of that attorney or an entity unless the attorney is authorized to accept service by the client, by law, or by court order. - (5) A separate request for notice must be filed for each attorney seeking electronic notice.
-A single request for notice that identifies multiple attorneys will result in only the attorney first identified receiving notice.

-(d) Change of attorney mailing address or email address.

-- (1) If an attorneys changes their mailing address or email address, a notice of change of address of attorney must be filed for every case and adversary proceeding for which the attorney is the attorney of record in order to maintain a current mailing matrix.
+- (A) All registered participants in the system who have entered an appearance in the particular case or proceeding by filing a document or requesting notice in the case; - (B) The case trustee in cases (but not in adversary proceedings); and - (C) The United States Trustee in cases (but not in adversary proceedings). - (4) Service or notice on an attorney does not constitute service on a client of that attorney or an entity unless the attorney is authorized to accept service by the client, by law, or by court order. - (5) A separate request for notice must be filed for each attorney seeking electronic notice.
+A single request for notice that identifies multiple attorneys will result in only the attorney first identified receiving notice. - (d) Change of attorney mailing address or email address. - (1) If an attorney changes their mailing address or email address, a notice of change of address of attorney must be filed for every case and adversary proceeding for which the attorney is the attorney of record in order to maintain a current mailing matrix.
 The form is available on the court's website.
-As a separate requirement, the attorney also must also update the court's electronic case filing system.
+As a separate requirement, the attorney also must update the court's electronic case filing system.
 Substitutions of attorney must be obtained for all cases and proceedings for which the attorney will not remain the counsel of record. - (2) If an attorney fails to update their mailing address or email address as required by this rule, service made to their address of record will be deemed good service, unless the court orders otherwise. - (e) Waiver.
-By executing a written waiver when they register for the electronic case filing system, participants consent to service and notice by electronic transmission as provided below. - (1) The signed waiver constitutes waiver of the following: - (A) The right to receive service and notice by first class mail; - (B) The right to receive service by personal service or first class mail;
+By executing a written waiver when they register for the electronic case filing system, participants consent to service and notice by electronic transmission as provided below. - (1) The signed waiver constitutes waiver of the following: - (A) The right to receive service and notice by first class mail; - (B) The right to receive service and notice by first class mail of the notice of entry of an order and judgment under Fed R. Bankr.
+P. 9022. - (2) The signed waiver is also consent to receive notice electronically for all matters for which the attorney is entitled to notice, and consent to receive electronic service for all matters for which the attorney is entitled to service except with regard to those matters listed in Fed.
+R. Bankr.
+P. 7004.